quantumghent/TensorTutorials/lectures/1-Introduction/QuantumManyBody.md

 While the energy levels of the hydrogen atom played an important role in the historical development of quantum mechanics, it became almost immediately clear that the true challenge is in applying the laws of quantum mechanics to systems with many interacting particles or fields.
 Note that the formalism of quantum mechanics, and in particular its postulates, are generically valid and not restricted to the description of a single particle.
+Quantum field theory also follows these postulates and is thus not a generalisation of quantum mechanics, but rather a specific case of it.
 These postulates characterise the mathematical model by which quantum mechanics describes physical systems, and more specifically how it represents states, observables, measurements and dynamics.
-We briefly reiterate this postulates and base our discussion on the wonderfull lecture notes ``Quantum Information and Computation'' by John Preskill.
+We briefly reiterate this postulates and base our discussion on the wonderfull lecture notes "Quantum Information and Computation" by John Preskill.

 ###	**Postulate 1: States**